AdamKyle/ice-cream-database/README.md

     'password' => 'root',
     'charset' => 'utf8',
   ],
+  'sqlite' => [
+    'temp_file' => ':memory'
   ]
+]

-// At this time I have made the choice to only support mysql and pgsql connections.
+// At this time I have made the choice to only support mysql and pgsql as well as sqlite connections.
 // More can be added in the future, simplicity was the game here.

 $con = new Connect($connections);